Customer Experience

 2. NPS Survey Popup

-Businesses display a popup survey on their website asking users to rate their likelihood of recommending the product to a friend or colleague.
+Businesses display website popup surveys asking users to rate their likelihood of recommending the product to a friend or colleague.
 This helps the business to gauge customer loyalty and the likelihood of recommending the product or service.
 Also, by asking an open-ended question with the NPS question, you can ask customers to elaborate on their experience and talk about ways to improve the product.

 Brand Example: Google Meet frequently uses popup surveys to measure its users’ likelihood to recommend the platform to others, helping them gauge customer loyalty and satisfaction.